dwmkerr/google-it/README.md

 # google-it [![Build Status](https://travis-ci.org/dwmkerr/google-it.svg?branch=master)](https://travis-ci.org/dwmkerr/google-it)

-Command line tool to quickly look something up on Google!
+Google It is a command line tool to quickly look something up on Google, without leaving your terminal or console.

 *Disclaimer*: This is my first Golang project, built as a learning exercise, so it's pretty grotty.
 Any PRs or suggestions on how to improve are welcome!